-U.S. Tax Compliance Time Burden Ranks 63rd Worldwide
+U.S. Tax Compliance Time Burden Ranks 61st Worldwide

 Tax rates and complexity certainly aren't distinguishing the U.S. among its competitors around the world.
-America ranked 63rd best out of 185 countries worldwide for time spent complying with corporate tax filings, according to "Paying Taxes 2013," a study jointly published by the accounting firm PricewaterhouseCoopers and the World Bank Group.
+America ranked 61st-best out of 189 countries worldwide for time spent complying with corporate tax filings, according to "Paying Taxes 2014," a study jointly published by the accounting firm PricewaterhouseCoopers and the World Bank Group.
 In this analysis, a ranking of "1" would mean a country's economy had the lowest rate and least onerous compliance regime, respectively.
-The time-to-comply ranking hardly represents a great improvement - all of three places compared to 2012 (when 183 countries were surveyed).
+Our time-to-comply ranking logged only a slight improvement compared to 2013, when it was 63rd (out of 185 countries surveyed).

-The study examined tax compliance burdens faced by a hypothetical flowerpot manufacturer and retailer with 60 employees.
+The study examined tax compliance burdens faced by a hypothetical flower pot manufacturer and retailer with 60 employees.
 It estimates that such a company in the U.S. would spend 175 hours filing taxes.
-By comparison, the company in Canada (131 hours), Hong Kong

-(78 hours), the United Kingdom (110 hours), and France (132 hours), would devote less time to paying taxes.
+By comparison, the company in Canada (131 hours), Hong Kong (78 hours), the United Kingdom (110 hours), or France (132 hours), would devote less time to paying taxes.
+The time-spent burden for America puts it in rough parity with nations such as Cambodia, the Russian Federation, and Tanzania.

-Tellingly, the U.S. did even worse when ranked by total tax rate (corporate, payroll, and other taxes) alone $-132^{nd}$ -best out of 185, essentially unchanged from 2012 (131/183).
-Four years ago, the U.S.'s ranking was $92^{nd}$ out of 181, a stark indication that our country is falling behind in global tax competition.
-In its evaluation of the North American region, PwC noted that "Mexico is the key economy that has implemented" administrative reforms improving the area's time to comply average, while Canada "has been the main economy driving the fall" in total tax rates.
+Tellingly, the U.S. did even worse when ranked by total tax rate (corporate, payroll, and other taxes) alone -132^{nd} -best out of 189, barely changed from 2013 (132/185).
+Five years ago, the U.S.'s ranking was 92nd out of 181, a stark indication that our country is falling behind in global tax competition.
+Nor is the United States a leader even in its own region of North America.
+While all three countries in the area were reported to have experienced labor tax increases during the nine-year timespan of PwC's research, the regional drop in total tax rate (including profit and other taxes) was "driven by Canada."
+Meanwhile, the biggest credit for the drop in North American compliance time belonged to Mexico, "thanks to reforms that made paying taxes easier."

-A total of 31 countries made corporate taxpaying easier last year by cutting rates or streamlining filing processes.
+A total of 32 countries made corporate taxpaying less of a strain last year by cutting rates or streamlining filing processes.
 Unfortunately, America could not be counted among them.